janelu9/EasyLLM/README.md

 ✦ High performance of  Visual Language Model‘s full parameter fine-tuning.

-✦ Big Expert Parallel and dynamic experts balance when Mixture of Experts training.
+✦ Low communication and dynamic experts balance when Mixture of Experts training.

-✦ Asynchronous inference and training of Reinforcement Learning.
+✦ Flash speed of Reinforcement Learning with optimizations as asynchronous inference and training, etc.

 ## Installation